Santa Maria in Trastevere: Exterior

 The Romanesque campanile is from the 12th century.
 Near the top, a niche protects a mosaic from the 13th century of the Madonna and Child by Pietro Cavallini.
 It depicts the Madonna enthroned and suckling the Child, flanked by 10 women holding lamps.
 This image on the façade showing Mary nursing Jesus is an early example of a popular late-medieval and renaissance type of image of the Virgin.
 The motif itself originated much earlier, with significant seventh-century Coptic examples at Wadi Natrun in Egypt.

 The façade of the church was restored in 1702 by Carlo Fontana.
 It is surmounted by a balustrade decorated with the statues of four popes.
-He replaced the ancient porch with a sloping tiled roof — seen in Falda's view above — with the present classicizing one.
+He replaced the ancient porch with a sloping tiled roof with the present classicizing one.
 The octagonal fountain in the piazza in front of the church (Piazza di Santa Maria in Trastevere), which already appears in a map of 1472, was restored by Fontana.